Veirt/IMK-2024/README.md

 - **Storyboard:** This directory contains the storyboard for our website.
 - **Wireframe:** The wireframe directory includes the wireframes for our website.
 Wireframes are visual guides that represent the skeletal framework of our application, showcasing the layout and functionality.
+- **Presentation:** This directory contains the presentation slides for our project.

 ## Credits